-Article 21 - Requirements relating to standardisation 21.2.
+21.2.
 The interest rate and currency risks arising from the securitisation shall be appropriately mitigated and any measures taken to that effect shall be disclosed.

-STS criteria 34.
-The interest rate...[risks arising from the securitisation shall be appropriately mitigated].
-Verified?
-Yes PCS Comment See: STS Statement (I), 5.4 Hedging and due diligence materials received.
+34. The interest rate...risks arising from the securitisation shall be appropriately mitigated.

+Article 43.3(b): requirements under 21.2 must be met "as of the time of notification".
+Voo Verified? tes

+5.4 Hedging

 Clearly and explicitly, "appropriate" hedging does not require "perfect" hedging.
 This is confirmed by the EBA Guidelines which require the hedges to cover a "major share" of the risk from an "economic perspective".
 However, the definition of "appropriate" hedging or a "major share" of the risk will always contain an element of subjectivity and must be analysed on a case by case basis.

 The fact that the Regulation was crafted by the legislators to recognise existing high-quality European securitisations rather than raise the bar to a level not previously encountered, together with the common-sense approach of the EBA, leads to the conclusion that transactions considered adequately hedges by common investor and rating agency consensus should be held to meet this criterion.

 This still requires an analysis of the matter.
-Since PCS is not a quantitative analysis provider or a credit rating agency, our verification is based on a second-hand analysis which focuses on: A statement in the Prospectus or other document setting out the boundary conditions of the hedging.
+Since PCS is not a quantitative analysis provider or a credit rating agency, our verification is based on a second-hand analysis which focuses on:

+- A statement in the Prospectus or other document setting out the boundary conditions of the hedging.
 This should state in effect how far the hedging stretches and under what scenario's it will break.
 For example, if interbank rates rise above X%.
-This will provide a common-sense feel for whether, at first glance, the hedging is reasonable.
-Risk Factors section of the prospectus to check that no statements refer to the risks of "unhedged positions".
+This will provide a common-sense feel for whether, at first glance, the hedging is reasonable. - Risk Factors section of the prospectus to check that no statements refer to the risks of "unhedged positions".
 This is based on the legal requirement to disclose any relevant information to investors.
-If the originator or its advisers believed that the hedging in a transaction was unusually light, this should be disclosed in the Risk Section.
-The "pre-sale" report from a recognised credit rating agency (if used) so as to identify any issues with hedging.
+If the originator or its advisers believed that the hedging in a transaction was unusually light, this should be disclosed in the Risk Section. - The "pre-sale" report from a recognised credit rating agency (if used) so as to identify any issues with hedging.
 Again, rating agencies as credit specialists should highlight in their analysis any substantial and unusual hedging risks."

-In the case of the Transaction, the analysis is straightforward upto the first optional redemption date due to the interest rate cap.
-Post the first optional redemption date, the potential mismatch between the interest received on the Mortgage Loans and the interest due on the Class A Notes is mitigated by a combination of factors including the subordination (but above the Class B Notes) of Class A interest above a certain percentage, the quantum of the Class B and C Notes..
+In the case of the Transaction, the analysis is straightforward up to but excluding the first optional redemption date due to the interest rate cap agreement.
+Post the first optional redemption date, the potential mismatch between the interest received on the Mortgage Loans and the interest due on the Class A Notes is mitigated by a combination of factors including the subordination (but above the Class B Notes) of Class A interest above a certain percentage, to the quantum of the Class B and C Notes.
 This risk is further partly mitigated by the Issuer being able to use (i) excess spread (if any), (ii) the Reserve Fund, (iii) drawings under the Cash Advance Facility Agreement and (iv) Available Principal Funds, to the extent available after payment of higher ranking items in the relevant Priorities of Payments, for the payment of interest payable on the Class A Notes.

 Currency hedging is irrelevant as all assets and liabilities are denominated in Euros.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale Appropriate mitigation of interest-rate and currency risks (Article 21 (2)) 49.
-The objective of this criterion is to reduce any payment risk arising from different interest-rate and currency profiles of assets and liabilities.
-Mitigating or hedging interest-rate and currency risks arising in the transaction enhances the simplicity of the transaction, since it helps investors to model those risks and their impact on the credit risk of the securitisation investment.
-50. It should be clarified that hedging (through derivative instruments) is only one possible way of addressing the risks mentioned.
-Whichever measure is applied for the risk mitigation, it should, however, be subject to specific conditions so that it can be considered to appropriately mitigate the risks mentioned.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale

+Appropriate mitigation of interest-rate and currency risks (Article 21 (2))